 - your thesis itself.

 Some experts suggest starting your précis with a hook and then restating the author’s thesis.
 Others say this type of academic writing doesn’t need hooks in the introduction.
-The best decision would be asking a professor about the format of introduction you may use and essay maker you may need.
+The best decision would be to ask a professor about the format you may use and essay maker you may need.

 Here’s the example of a rhetorical précis introduction: